fulcrumresearch/lunette/docs/index.md

 **Lunette is a platform for understanding and improving your agents.**

 Lunette works by launching investigator agents that operate in the same environment your agent ran in.
+The purpose of these investigators is to evaluate and assess the agent's trajectory, and then either report issues, or grade the trajectory.

 Lunette allows you to: